paypal/bootstrap-accessibility-plugin/README.md

 This plugin adds accessibility mark-up to the [default components of Bootstrap 3](http://getbootstrap.com/javascript/) to make them accessible for keyboard and screen reader users.
 Do not worry, the plugin does not affect the performance or the visual layout of your website.
 Let the magic remain magic!

 ## Why do I want it?
-If you use Bootstrap library (version 3.x) on your web site, your pages will now be much more usable and navigable for and by keyboard and screen reader users with no work on your part.
-Believe us, for this they will  will thank you!
+If you use Bootstrap library (version 3.x) on your website, your pages will now be much more usable and navigable for and by keyboard and screen reader users with no work on your part.
+Believe us, for this they will thank you!
 Read on to learn about all the enhancements introduced by this plugin.

-## How do I get it on my web site?
+## How do I get it on my website?
 1. Download and include Bootstrap.js from [getbootstrap.com](http://getbootstrap.com/).
 2. Download and include the [bootstrap accessibility plugin js](plugins/js).
 3. Download and include the [bootstrap accessibility plugin css](plugins/css) to override css styles.
-4. Optional: Lazily load the JavaScript plugin after the page is loaded ([example](demo.html)) .
+4. Optional: Lazily load the JavaScript plugin after the page is loaded ([example](demo.html)).
 5. For basic implementation:
 ```html
 <link rel="stylesheet" href="/css/bootstrap.min.css">